h2oai/h2o-3/h2o-docs/src/product/tutorials/datascience/DataScienceH2O-Dev.md

 The above vec has a real-valued type if passed as a whole, but if the zero-weighted rows are sliced away first, the integer weight is used.
 The resulting histogram is either kept at full `nbins` resolution or potentially shrunk to the discrete integer range, which affects the split points.

+For more information about the GBM algorithm, refer to the [Gradient Boosted Machines booklet](http://h2o.ai/resources).

 ###References

 Dietterich, Thomas G, and Eun Bae Kong.
 "Machine Learning Bias,